code-rroman/Sorting-Hat/README.md

 Gryffindor Wins!

-⚠️ Notes
+⚠️ Notes:
 The quiz expects valid input values (e.g., 1–2 or 1–4 depending on the question).

 Invalid inputs will result in a "Wrong input." message but will not crash the program.

-✨ Future Ideas
+✨ Future Ideas:
 Add more questions for better sorting accuracy.

 Allow ties or provide personality breakdowns.